 - 1. A PDF letter in the format shown in Appendix D - 2.
 An XML file of the Pydro DTON report - 3.
-Screen Captures of Side Scan Sonar images, Multibeam images or chartlets (if applicable) of the DTON
+Screen Captures of side scan sonar images, multibeam sonar images, or chartlets (if applicable) of the DTON

 These files shall be submitted as a .zip file.